Respiratory diseases in children:

 What is the difference between wet and dry cough?

 Many children cough because they have respiratory pathology.
 Cough is a symptom that occurs in many respiratory conditions such as sinusitis, bronchitis, asthma, lung or respiratory infection.
 There are guys who have, in addition, habitual cough ie cough without necessarily there is pathology at that time.
 However, the child must be medically evaluated to know which is the origin of the flu symptoms.
 The difference between the dry cough and cough hurneda is that the latter is accompanied by a lot of secretions and cough, which is easily audible when moving within the thorax of the child.
-Dry cough with no expectoration or secretions that are being mobilized.
+Dry cough without expectoration or secretions that are being mobilized.

 There are people who have dry cough only at night, what does it mean?